Questions and Answers

 - There may be a person called a Safeguarder – they are there to help the Panel Members make the right decisions for you

 Most Hearings take less than an hour – that is about the same time as your lunch break at school.
 Sometimes Hearings last longer than expected and you may have to wait a while for your Hearing to start.
 If you miss some school, then that’s OK.
-You are allowed to miss school to go to a Children’s Hearing
+You are allowed to miss school to go to a Children’s Hearing.

 Remember that you will be the most important person there.
 The Panel Members will explain to you why you have been asked to come to the Children’s Hearing.
 The Panel Members will tell you who everyone is and what their names are.
 Everyone will get a chance to speak.
 But people will be really interested in the things you want to say.

-If you have something you would like to say at your Hearing, please complete an All About Me form.
+If you have something you would like to say at your Hearing, please complete an Hearing About Me form.
 Your parents or carers can help you to fill out the form if you need some help.
 You can send it back to the Children’s Reporter who wrote to you about your Hearing, or you can bring it with you to the Hearing.

 If you want to appeal the decision of the Hearing, you must do this within 21 days of the date of the Hearing.